nuriarh/start-bicing/README.md

 #### Model building:

-Time Series Analysis: Time series methods are widely used to predict one-dimensional data.
+`Time Series Analysis`: Time series methods are widely used to predict one-dimensional data.
 · Stationarity analysis (select time period of interest, visualize target variable, creat box and whisker plots, decomposition of the time series data, autocorrelation function and partial autocorrelation function, rolling statistics)
-· ARIMA model for weekly predictions (generate rolling predictions and results for each station)
+- ARIMA model for weekly predictions (generate rolling predictions and results for each station)

-Random Forest Regression: In complex environments, such as this one, there exist a high number of parameters which may have an impact on the system that is going to be studied.
+`Random Forest Regression`: In complex environments, such as this one, there exist a high number of parameters which may have an impact on the system that is going to be studied.
 Considering multiple sources of data and different features can produce more accurate predictions.
-· Variable taken into account: day, day of week, hour, is week day, is demonstration day.
+- Variables taken into account: day, day of week, hour, is week day, is demonstration day.

 ## Outcomes